QbiXibQ/FBHealBox_Vanilla/README.md

 ## Troubleshooting

+**Nothing shows up at all after login.** Check the chat for the orange line naming your class: on a warrior, rogue or hunter the addon stays asleep on purpose. `/fbp forceload` shows it anyway, see [Which classes it loads for](#which-classes-it-loads-for).

+**Smart Healing does not downrank a spell.** Heal over time spells are excluded on purpose, and so are shields, buffs and any spell whose tooltip does not describe a heal.
+If it downranks but never leaves the assigned spell, the spell is not in any heal chain, or `/fbp smartcross` is off.
+Below 30 % health the assigned rank is always used. `/fbp debug` prints the reason for every decision.

 **A spell does not appear in the menu.** It is not in your class's spell list (`Spell.Name` near the top of the file), or not learned yet.
 The list can be extended freely.

 **Learned absorb values are capped.** A remembered absorb larger than 1.5 times the tooltip value is treated as a counting error and dropped on load (`FBPredict_SanitizeMemory`); values from versions before 1.4.2 that were doubled by the old double load clean themselves up this way.